flatiron-labs/learn.co-CommonMark/sample_quiz.md

 ( ) Third answer choice, which contains a [link](https://github.com/flatiron-labs/learn.co-CommonMark/edit/master/sample_quiz.md)
 ( ) Fourth answer

 ?: Here's question number 2, with examples of how to include code blocks as a choices.
-Remember to include a newline between each question and the answer block above it.
+Remember to include a newline above and below this line.

 Some additional notes:
   1. Don't include any newlines between answer choices.